kizito9898/IT-Documentation/CustomerService/Ticketing-Best-practices.md

 Best regards,
 [Your Name]

-yaml

-CopyEdit

-`---  ## Final Thought  Ticket notes aren’t just documentation—they’re your professional signature.
+  ## **Final Thought  Ticket notes aren’t just documentation—they’re your professional signature.
 The way you write reflects how seriously you treat each issue.
 I aim to ensure my notes tell the full story, support accountability, and help other technicians (or clients) understand exactly what was done.`

 ---